 Seedlings of each species were brought to each site and out-planted in the control and treatment areas on the same day.
+Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments (Figure XX).
+On Guam, 14 seedlings of each species were planted in each treatment at each site, except for N. oppositifolia, which had only 7 seedlings planted per treatment.
+This gave a total of 1232 seedlings planted in Guam.
+In Rota, nine seedlings of N. oppositifolia, 11 seedlings of C. papaya, and 14 seedlings of the other four species were planted in each treatment at each site, a total of 1190 seedlings.
+We were not able to get 14 seedlings for every treatment at every site on each island due to seed availability in the wild, The seedlings planted during drier months (C. papaya, M. citrifolia, and N. oppositifolia) were watered regularly during the first few weeks after transplantation to ensure they successfully established.
+After transplanting, seedlings were monitored monthly for survival until __ date.
+Any evidence of ungulate-caused damage or mortality was recorded.
+It was also noted whether seedlings appeared clipped, dug up, and whether mortality did not seem to be caused by ungulates.

 Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments (Figure 1).
 Seven seedlings of N. oppositifolia and 14 seedlings of the other five species were planted in each treatment at each site, a total of 1232 seedlings in Guam.
 In Rota, nine seedlings of N. oppositifolia, 11 seedlings of C. papaya, and 14 seedlings of the other four species were planted in each treatment at each site, a total of 1190 seedlings.
 The seedlings planted during drier months (C. papaya, M. citrifolia, and N. oppositifolia) were watered regularly during the first few weeks after transplantation.
 After transplanting, seedlings were monitored monthly for mortality.

 Germination from scats

-We collected scats from R. marianna and S. scrofa from several limestone forest sites to determine if either ungulate dispersed viable seeds via endozoochory.
+We collected scats from R. marianna and S. scrofa from limestone forest sites to determine if either ungulate dispersed viable seeds via endozoochory.
 Location and date were recorded for each collection.
-We collected throughout the year from four different sites in northern Guam.
-We dried the scats for one to two days in a drying oven and recorded their dry weights.
-After drying, scat samples were layered on top of a 50% perlite and 50% peat moss soil mix in germination trays.
+We collected throughout the year, through both rainy and dry season.
+Collection was focused on four different sites in northern Guam where abundant scats from both deer and pigs provided high numbers for minimal sampling effort.

+Scat samples were layered on top of a 50% perlite and 50% peat moss soil mix in germination trays.
 The trays were outdoors at a nursery, under shadecloth.
 R. marianna pellets were mixed in at the surface, and S. scrofa scats were broken up to mix at the surface.
 Trays were watered regularly before and after any seedlings emerged from scats.
 Seedlings were then identified and counted.
+Because the nursery was open air, species that were known to be wind-dispersed or that were common to all germination trays in the nursery (including from other experiments) were not counted.

 Vegetation transects and scat counts